liuyu8721/COVID-19/README.md

 ## Bioinformatic analysis for mutation calling
 SNPs and INDELs are determined by a bioinformatic framework proposed by Massacci, et al. (2020).
 Here, MutationCalling.sh is used to extract the SNPs and INDELs.
 And a R script, Mercatelli_and_Giorgi.R, adapted from Mercatelli and Giorgi (2020) is used to summarize the mutation information and translate them into proteins.

+## Generation and filtration of FTMs
+A mutation frequency at a sampling week on a specific site was calculated as the fraction of genomes with the mutation of all genomes sampled at that week.